abeldekat/lazyvim-menu-addon/README.md

 *Note*:

-I presume that this requirement is not that common.
+I presume that the use-case this addon addresses is not that common.

-### Provided by LazyVim
+### Builtin to LazyVim

 See this [PR]:
 > feature: configurable single source of truth for keymaps